-Ellie is left in charge of four residents who are staying at a care home over holiday break.
-These four are nicknamed “the hardcore” because of their mean-spirited ways, and they quickly try to break Ellie of her happy-go-lucky demeanor.
+Ellie is left in charge of four care home residents over holiday break.
+These four are nicknamed “the hardcore” because of their mean-spirited ways, and they quickly try to break Ellie of her happy-go-lucky demeanour.
 But both “the hardcore” and Ellie soon discover that they can learn a lot from each other.

 A working mother puts herself through law school in an effort to represent her brother, who has been wrongfully convicted of murder and has exhausted his chances to appeal his conviction through public defenders.